Miragon/miranum-docs/docs/guides/showcases/miranum-stack/miranum-stack-showcase.md

 4. Deploy Artifacts (see [here](./deploy-artifacts.md))

-5. Open your Browser under `localhost:8081` and login with the following credentials:
+5. Open your browser and navigate to `localhost:8081`, then login with the following credentials:

    ```text
    user: alex